Freecycle & Freegle

 Freebies, freebies, freebies!
 There are lots of places to get 'em

 Giveaway sites aren't the only place to grab quality freebies.
 Whether it's song downloads, free tea or gym passes, if you know where to look, it's all available on the web.

-Many charities would love to take cast-offs off your hands.
+Many charities would love to take your cast-offs.
 At most charity shops, you simply take your donation to the shop, but call the shop first before taking in any bulky items.
 Also check before offering electrical appliances (shops need a qualified technician to test the goods).

 If you have trouble finding a shop willing to take a large item, try the British Heart Foundation's free furniture and electrical collection service.

 Donate old bikes to riders in developing countries through the Re-Cycle scheme.
 The scheme isn't able to collect bikes, but has drop-off points across the country.
 Large Oxfam shops may accept bicycles.

 For running shoes, try Nike's Reuse-A-Shoe campaign.
 If you've old tools to donate, consider Tools with a Mission which collects and refurbishes tools for use in projects in Africa, Asia, Europe and the UK.